What is an ebook?

 "Piracy isn't illegal."

 An odd claim considering the act of piracy is a string of crimes that includes; copyright infringement, trademark infringement, theft of property and service, and more recently counterfeiting.
 These are all charges that have been successfully lobbed against both distributors of pirated content and readers that download pirated materials.
 That's not solely our interpretation; that's the courts (internationally) that have decided this.

 "Downloading a book from a pirate site is the same as borrowing it from the library."

 Another popular myth but again completely untrue.
 A library purchases the books they lend.
-After 26 loans, the library then discards the book (normal wear and tear) and then buys another.
+After an average of 26 loans, the library then discards the book (due to normal wear and tear) and then buys another.
 A library can only loan out the number of books they have purchased (i.e. if a library purchases 6 books those books can only be loaned to 6 people at a time).
 When a book is not returned, a library charges the person for a replacement.
 When a book is late, a library charges a late fee.
 When more people request a book than the library has in stock, they purchase additional copies to meet demand.
 In sum, libraries are beneficial to authors and publishers and are considered great allies.
 Piracy and libraries have nothing in common and it is a fallacy to suggest the act of reading alone can quantify a criminal practice versus a non-criminal, positively contributing one.